knaw-huc/hi-ddb-stalling-editor/scripts/README.md

 If you need to find the epoch of a record its in the `clariah:epoch` attribute of the `cmd:MdCreationDate` in the record header.

-More info on the API and the setup of the editor see https://github.com/knaw-huc/service-huc-editor
+For more info on the API and the setup of the editor see https://github.com/knaw-huc/service-huc-editor